 What is HPV, and Why do I Have it?

 "Your results show that you have HPV (human papillomavirus).
-This is called an 'HPV positive' result."
+This is an 'HPV positive' result."
 I re-read the letter's first line again, confused, my heart beginning to beat a little quicker.
 What is HPV?
 Is it an STI?
 Does it mean I'm going to get cervical cancer?
-I had the HPV vaccine when I was younger but I had no knowledge of what the infection actually was when I received my results.
+I had the HPV vaccine when I was younger.
+Still, I had no knowledge of what the infection actually was when I received my results.

 As is common with any medical diagnosis, my brain went into overdrive and I began consulting Doctor Google to find out more information.
-It turns out that the human papillomavirus is an extremely common yet hugely misunderstood infection.
+I learned that people widely misunderstand the human papillomavirus despite its high prevalence.

-HPV has a lot of confusion, fear, and shame attached to it.
-I want to give you some clarity on the infection, what it means to be diagnosed with it, and hopefully put your mind at ease if you've found yourself in this situation.
+HPV carries a lot of confusion, fear, and shame.
+In this blog, I will provide you with clarity on the infection.
+I'll explain the implications of being diagnosed with it, and aim to ease your mind if you find yourself in this situation.

 What is HPV?

 Human papillomavirus (HPV) is a common sexually transmitted infection.
-There are over 100 different types and it's estimated that 4 in 5 people will get a genital HPV infection at some point.
-Most HPV infections aren’t harmful and will go away on their own as your immune system learns to fight the virus, so if you've been diagnosed - don't panic.
-Some types of HPV can lead to other health problems and in rare cases it can cause cancer, which is why it's vital to attend a regular cervical cancer screening.
+There are over 100 different types and 4 in 5 people get a genital HPV infection at some point.
+Most HPV infections clear up on their own as your immune system learns to fight the virus, so if you've been diagnosed - don't panic.
+Some types of HPV can lead to other health problems.
+In rare cases it can cause cancer, which is why it's vital to attend a regular cervical cancer screening.

 How did I get HPV?

 "How is this possible?"
-I thought was when I was diagnosed.
+I wondered when I received the diagnosis.
 I'm in a relationship and my partner and I both took STI tests before we started having sex.
 Had he been unfaithful?
 If you're thinking the same, it's unlikely, and here's why.

-Females have a HPV test during our cervical screening, and because the infection often doesn't present symptoms it can go undiagnosed for a long time.
+Females have an HPV test during our cervical screening.
+The infection often doesn't present symptoms and can go undiagnosed for a long time.
 It's possible my partner was carrying the virus when we became sexually active.
 Or maybe I was carrying the HPV infection first, from a previous partner.
 Our STI tests weren't testing for this.

-HPV is usually transmitted through vaginal and anal sex, but it can also be passed through oral sex and skin-to-skin contact with someone who has the virus.
+People can transmit HPV through vaginal and anal sex, as well as through oral sex and skin-to-skin contact with others carrying the virus.

 Why is HPV so common?

 This virus affects 80% of the population, has no symptoms, and is passed through sexual contact.
 It's no surprise it's so common!
 Most cases are discovered during a cervical cancer screening as HPV tests are not included in routine sexual health check-ups.
-Even condoms are not 100% effective at preventing HPV transmission, as the virus lives in the surface layers of the skin.
+Even condoms are not 100% effective at preventing HPV transmission.
+This is because the virus lives in the surface layers of the skin.

 Are HPV and genital warts the same thing?

-The majority of HPV strains have no symptoms at all, but types 6 and 11 can cause genital warts which appear as a small bump(s) in the genital area.
+The majority of HPV strains have no symptoms at all.
+Types 6 and 11 can cause genital warts which appear as a small bump(s) in the genital area.
 Sometimes they look like cauliflowers.

 Genital warts aren't painful nor a serious threat to your health, but they can be passed on through sexual contact.
 You shouldn't have sex if you have visible genital warts.
 The sooner you get them treated the better.
-A doctor will prescribe you a topical cream, or you could have them frozen off with liquid nitrogen (by a medical professional, do not try this at home!)
+A doctor will prescribe you a topical cream.
+You could also have them frozen off with liquid nitrogen (by a medical professional, do not try this at home!)

 Are HPV and herpes the same thing?